What's the difference between POLST and Advance Directives?

-- You cannot use a POLST Form to name a surrogate.
-You can only do that with an Advance Directive.
+You cannot use a POLST form to name a surrogate/health care decision-maker.
+You can only do that with an advance directive.

-- Emergency medical service (EMS) personnel cannot follow your Advance Directive during an emergency but they can follow a POLST Form.
+Emergency medical service (EMS) personnel cannot follow your advance directive during an emergency but they can follow a POLST.
 This is because POLST is a medical order.
-In other words, a POLST Form is a way for your health care professional to tell EMS what treatment to give to you.
-An Advance Directive is a legal document that does not give orders but tells the health care team at the hospital what you generally want/don’t want.
+In other words, a POLST form is a way for your doctor to tell EMS what treatment to give to you.
+An advance directive is a legal document that does not give orders but tells the health care team at the hospital what you generally want/don’t want.

-- Your health care professional (doctor, nurse practitioner or physicians assistant) must sign your POLST Form—they should be filling it out for you too!
-POLST is a medical order and must be signed by a health care professional.
+Your doctor* must sign your POLST form—they should be filling it out for you too!
+POLST is a medical order and must be signed by a doctor.

-- Almost everyone should have an advance directive- not everyone should have a POLST.
-POLST is intended to be used by those individuals who are seriously ill or frail who are nearing the end of their life.
+Almost everyone should have an advance directive- not everyone should have a POLST.
+POLST is intended for people who are have a serious illness or frailty.

 An advance directive is a legal document that allows you to share your wishes with your health care team if you can’t speak for yourself.
 An Oregon advance directive allows you to:

 Identify the person you want the health care team to work with in making decisions about your medical care (known as a “surrogate”); and

 Generally say what kinds of medical treatment you would or would not want.